Research shows that employees who are more engaged in company activities stay longer.

 This is one of the reasons gamification in the workplace has gained popularity and is highly encouraged, especially with remote teams.

 Some companies that have already tried it reported an increase in productivity.
 Workplace gamification inspires employees and makes them enjoy working even more.

 However, gamifying incentives may be on a case-to-case basis and may not be suitable for all employees.
 Some may even find it difficult at first, especially remote employees.

-How gamification works
+How gamification in business works

 Gamification is applying game mechanics in a business process or workflow.
-The method uses a psychological approach of game elements to:
+The method uses a psychological approach to game elements to:

-For instance, call centers or business process outsourcing companies use gamification to achieve their goals within a certain period.
+For instance, call centers or business process outsourcing companies use gamification to achieve optimal results within a certain period.
 Team leaders recognize employees who reached a certain number of calls received and issues resolved in a week.

 Benefits of workplace gamification